Gregory II of Constantinople: Life

 Gregory was born in Lapithos, Cyprus.
 His name was originally George.
 His parents were middle class but of noble origin.
 He moved to Nicosia as a teenager seeking further education.
 Not satisfied by the level of education provided by local teachers in Greek, he became a student at a Latin school (available then as Cyprus was a Crusader states Kingdom).
 He had difficulty learning Latin and thus got only a superficial knowledge of grammar and Aristotle's Logic.

 Still determined to get a decent education, he got on a ship to Acre, Palestine, where he arrived after three days.
 From there he travelled to Anaea in Anatolia and finally made it to Mount Galesios near Ephesus.
 He had heard a lot about the scholar Nikephoros Blemmydes but was disappointed by him and moved to Nicaea where he studied with George Akropolites.
 With the recapture of Constantinople by Nicaean forces in 1261, he moved there.
 Later he became a teacher, his students including Nikephoros Choumnos.

 He became patriarch in 1283.
 The Orthodox and the Catholic churches had proclaimed their union in 1274 in the Second Council of Lyon, motivated more by the emperor's politics than by theological arguments.
 Gregory II, contrary to his predecessor refused to accept the Filioque clause added to the Nicene Creed by the Roman Catholics.
 Gregory spoke of an eternal manifestation of the Spirit by the Son.
 Gregory II's formula has been considered an Orthodox "answer" to the Filioque, though it does not have the status of official Orthodox doctrine.
-Gregory II's perception of Trinity was endorsed by the Council of Constantinople in 1285.
+Gregory II's perception of Trinity was endorsed by the Council of Constantinople in 1285, in the Tomos of Blachernai.

+However, Gregory II's perceptions and attempts to more closely define the Orthodox position on the Filioque, caused a portion of the clergy to oppose his views.
+The situation was escalated when the former student of Gregory II, a monk named Mark, published his own commentary on the Tomos of Blachernai in hopes of mediating the controversy.
+The opposition to the patriarch eventually divided into two groups.
+The first group was led by the Metropolitan of Ephesus John Cheilas and Daniel of Kyzikos, and sought the removal of Gregory II and the condemnation of his position.
+The second group was led by the Metropolitan of Philadelpheia Theoleptos, who considered Mark to be responsible for the controversy, and not Gregory II.
+According to historian Robert Sinkewicz:

+Sometime in the second half of 1288 Patriarch Gregorios retired to the monastery of the Hodegoi but he continued to fulfil his administrative responsibilities.
+Pressure to secure his removal was mounting rapidly. [...]
+The affair was finally settled in June 1289 at an assembly in the imperial palace.
+Theoleptos pronounced publicly on the patriarch's orthodoxy and attributed the cause of all the troubles to Mark.
+As he had agreed to do, for the sake of the peace of the church, Gregorios offered his script of resignation on the next day [...].